Pumpkin Patch and Spooky Trail

 19. Are the pumpkins grown on site?

 A small number of them are.
-We source the majority from our favourite supplier in Warwickshire to meet demand and to stock a range of varieties.
+We source the majority from our favourite suppliers to meet demand and to stock a range of varieties.
 This ensures that visitors enjoy a complete experience.

 20. Is the event scary?